 Strengthening our communities

-We are using data, technology, and partnership to help improve the lives of Black and African American people in the US, which includes our employees and their communities.
+We are using data, technology, and partnership to help improve the lives of Black and African American people in the US, which also includes our employees and their communities.

 Increasing representation & strengthening inclusion

-We are building on our momentum, adding $150 million investment to strengthen inclusion and double the number of US Black and African American, and Hispanic and Latinx people managers, senior individual contributors, and senior leaders by 2025.
+We are building on our momentum, adding a $150 million investment to strengthen inclusion and double the number of US Black and African American, and Hispanic and Latinx people managers, senior individual contributors, and senior leaders by 2025.

 Engaging our ecosystem